maxnineteen/major-project/proposal.md

 # Proposal
-I am building a side scrolling rpg like game.
+I am building a side scrolling rpg like game called Sasha's hunt.
 It would contains simple battle.

 ## Needs to have
 - character movement